basedayy/ayyofficial/README.md

 # The Project.

 If you found this repository.
-That means you have found my project that im working on the for a while.
+That means you have found my project that I've been working on the for a while.

 # FAQ.